Matchesfan/BirthYearCalculator/README.md

 BirthYearCalculator
 ===================

-Calculates your birth year using your age, month of birth , day of birth and displays the season you were born in.
+Calculates your birth year using your age, month of birth , day of birth.
+Calculates the season you were born in.
+Calculates your age in days.